yxuco/flogo-components/activity/jsmapper/README.md

   ]
 }
 ```

+When `serializeOutput` is set to `true`, the transformation result will be returned as a serialized JSON string.
+However, Flogo handles the result as JSON object even if it is serialized.
+For example, in a Flogo activity following a `jsmapper`, you can access an attribute in the mapper result by e.g., `$activity[jsmapper_18].value.vehicle[0].make`, even if the output value of `jsmapper_18` is serialized to a string.

 ## Transformation Expression
 In the transformation expression, Flogo data sources must be tagged in the form of `{{$...}}`.
 On the Flogo UI, you can enter these tags by clicking an item in the list of "Available Data".
 You can then add double curly brackets around the data tag.